dtcenter/ufs-case-studies/docs/source/2019Barry.rst

     The UFS Short-Range Weather (SRW) Application (App) is used to prepare initial conditions, compile and run the UFS model, and post process the raw model outputs.
 Two model configuration compsets (``GFSv15p2`` and ``RRFSv1alpha``) are tested using the :emphasis:`C768` (~13km) spatial resolution with 64 vertical levels (default).

     The case runs are initialized at 00z Jul 12, 2019 with 90 hours forecasting.
-The app uses ``./xmlchange`` to change the runtime settings.
-The settings that need to be modified to set up the start date, start time, and run time are listed below.
+The app uses ``config.sh`` to define the runtime settings.
+The settings that need to be modified to set up the first cycle, last cycle, forecast length and cycle hour are listed below.

     .. code-block:: bash